unmaya/Girder/README.md

 [Girder Site Files](http://comfypixel.com/Girder/)
 ====================

 A simple CSS grid toolkit built on Sass.
 This is the demo source for the github pages, it includes a basic starter kit with some responsive examples and grid uses.
+There's also an example page for using the [CSS version of Girder][http://comfypixel.com/Girder/example-css.html].

 ---

-# About the demo
+# About the example pages
-This page is built with Girder to test functionality and for general reference.
-There's also an example page for using the [CSS version of Girder][http://comfypixel.com/Girder/example-css.html].
+These pages are just testing functionality which I'll eventually use as a reference point for css classes and layouts.

 **Example HTML**
 ```HTML